Pinafore/nlp-hw/lr_sgd_qb/README.md

 What to turn in
 -

-1. Submit your _lr_sgd.py_ file (include your name at the top of the source)
+1. Submit your _lr_sgd_qb.py_ file (include your name at the top of the source)
 1. Submit your _analysis.pdf_ file
     - no more than one page (NB: This is also for the extra credit.
 To minimize effort for the grader, you'll need to put everything on a page.
-Take this into account when selecting if/which extra credit to do...think of the page requirement like a regularizer).
+Take this into account when selecting if/which extra credit to do... think of the page requirement like a regularizer).
     - pictures are better than text
     - include your name at the top of the PDF